Original Run: January 11, 2018 - April 5, 2016 Number of Episodes: 13 Genre: Drama Based on the Series Created By: Kana Akatsuki

 Brilliant animation, wonderful characters, an outstanding lead character, and a compelling, hard-hitting story; this show did it all.
 The beginning minutes grab you with the series’ beauty, and you will stick around thanks to its mastery of emotions.

-As I said at the start, you never know what shows are going to leave a mark on a season.
+As I said at the start, you never know what shows will leave a mark on a season.
 This one definitely left a mark.

 Violet Evergarden is one I highly recommend.